syncfusion-content/ej2-react-docs/ej2-react/grid/editing/template-editing.md

 # Template Editing in React Grid Component

-The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) component supports template editing, providing a powerful and flexible way to customize the appearance and behavior of cells during editing.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) component supports template editing, providing a powerful and flexible way to customize the appearance and behavior of cells during editing.
 React templates enable defining the structure and content of cells within the grid.

 > For grid basic editing setup and configuration, refer to the [Edit Feature Setup](./edit#set-up-editing).